Study Abroad policy

 - an IIS-approved course, also with the approval of the department chair of the discipline of the course content, whether in an MSU or non-MSU program, including exchange programs and courses taken at universities abroad.

 - Have at least 30 hours of substantive, structured academic contact hours abroad.
-A course must meet SACS minimum of 40 total actual contact hours.
+A course must meet SACSCOC minimum of 40 total actual contact hours.

 - Require students to produce or complete a substantive project, paper, or other evaluative tool that demonstrates discipline-related knowledge learned in the course abroad.